peterpolgar/WSN_simulator/README.md

 ## Build from source

-### WSN mobility software
+### The WSN mobility software

-After cloning this repo, the WSN mobility software can be compiled by installing Qt, and then building by Qt Creator or running the following command in the WSN_mobility directory:
+After cloning this repo, the WSN mobility software can be compiled by installing Qt, and then building by Qt Creator or running the following command in the ```WSN_mobility``` directory:

 ```cmake.exe --build /target/build/directory --target all```